 We work hard to ensure that our programs of study provide an outstanding opportunity for graduate training.
 A central tenet that underlies our programs is the importance of combining solid training in statistical theory, methods, and computing with exposure to important applications in public health, the biological sciences, medicine, and computational biology.
 This belief is reflected in all of our courses, as well as in the research topics selected for doctoral dissertations.
 Our location in the heart of Boston’s Longwood Medical Area – home to many world-class hospitals – makes collaboration with eminent clinical researchers both convenient and a natural extension of the educational experience.

 For a detailed description of our degree programs and requirements, please refer to our Graduate Student Handbook.
-You can also direct questions about our degree programs to our Director of Graduate Studies, Dr. David Wypij, or about the application process to our Manager of Academic Services, Ms. Jelena Follweiler.
+You can also direct questions about our degree programs to our Director of Graduate Studies, Dr. Nan Laird, or about the application process to our Manager of Academic Services, Ms. Jelena Follweiler.

 We provide full financial support (tuition, fees, and stipend) to all doctoral students in good standing for 4 to 5 years.
 This support comes from a variety of sources, including NIH training and research grants, teaching fellowships, and competitive HSPH scholarships.
 We also encourage doctoral students to apply for outside funding during their senior year of undergraduate study, such as NSF and NDSEG fellowships, which often award stipends larger than those provided by the Department.
 Foreign applicants may be eligible for funding from Harvard-related sources based in their home country as well.
 Applicants to the doctoral program should identify their specific field of interest, if any, in their personal essay.

 Prospective doctoral applicants to the Department of Biostatistics who are interested in statistical genetics or epidemiologic methods are strongly encouraged to apply both to the Department of Biostatistics, and to the Department of Epidemiology with either Genetic Epidemiology and Statistical Genetics or Epidemiologic Methods as their area of interest, respectively.
 Some admissions criteria, such as quality of fit with each department or quality of fit with specific mentors in each department, may vary across departments.
 In addition, the availability of funding may also vary across departments.